Hiring managers choose their interview questions carefully to help separate the most attractive candidates from those who don’t have what it takes.

 Whether you are asked this question or not, make sure that you communicate what you have delivered in previous roles, especially if they align with the role description for the job you are applying for.

-6. Have you ever had to deal with a workplace conflict?
+6. Have you ever dealt with a workplace conflict?

 Today’s workplaces are filled with employees from various walks of life.
 There are around five generations in any workplace at present.
 It means there’s a good chance you’re going to have to tackle conflict at some point in your professional life.